-5. The regional energy cooperation is driven by the need to (i) overcome the impact of uneven distribution of energy resources among land-locked member countries and the fragmentation of the energy systems of the Central Asian states previously operated in a unified way; (ii) optimize existing energy interdependencies (see Appendix 1) and achieve least-cost solutions to energy constraints.
+5. The regional energy cooperation is driven by the need to (i) overcome, through increasing integration of the energy markets, the impact of uneven distribution of energy resources among the CAREC countries; (ii) optimize existing energy interrelationships (see Appendix 1) and achieve least-cost solutions to energy constraints.
 The energy cooperation process is further stimulated by external factors such as the availability of new attractive energy markets in eastern and southern China, Pakistan, India and Iran, along with new strategic transit opportunities for oil and gas through Turkey, Georgia, and Russia, coupled with strong interest in the region from Chinese, Russian and other investors.
-Also, rising global energy prices enhance attractiveness of hydropower alternatives through large project of regional importance in Kyrgyzstan and Tajikistan beyond their relatively small domestic markets.
+Also, rising global energy prices enhance the attractiveness of the large hydropower project options in Kyrgyzstan and Tajikistan, especially in the context of regional energy market development taking into account the interests of all the countries situated along transboundary watercourses and the availability of export markets beyond Central Asia.